Jereczek/Drag-And-Drop-React-Microfrontends/README.md

 PoC implementation of Drag And Drop functionality over React Microfrontends with Redux.

-It was just a quick PoC, not production app; so no frontend tests; little focus on code clarity and structure :)
+It was just a quick PoC, not production app; so no frontend tests; no frontend fireworks; little focus on code clarity and structure :)

 ## Demo how does it work:
  Note: Video/Gif drastically slows drag and drop but real app is smooth